MK38993/Metis-6---Deep-Learning/README.md

 Many photos are of the same person and the same gesture, but at a slightly different angle, presumably to allow a network to generalize more effectively.

 ## Algorithms
-Before using the images, I scaled each one to 64x64 in order to save storage space and allow a CNN to more easily create filters.
+Before using the images, I scaled each one to 64x64 pixels in order to save storage space and allow a CNN to more easily create filters.

 I divided the data into 80-20 train-test splits.